-Table 1: Network search volume ratios relative to the ideal HHL network.
-The second column shows the volume ratios assuming Gaussian noise for all networks.
-The third column shows the degradation of the search volume due to non-Gaussian and non-stationary noise for a False Alarm Rate (FAR) of less than 1/5 year.
-The FAR calculation for AHLV was not fully completed but is known to be very close to A45HLV.
-LIST OF FIGURES Angular response (antenna pattern) of a LIGO detector.
-This pattern is the Error boxes for the HHLV (left) and AHLV (right) networks.
-The plots show the Figure 2.
-90% confidence contours.
-The red X's are points in the sky where the signal would be Two dimensional probability density contours for the model parameters of a binary neutron star system's luminosity distance and orbital inclination angle (iota) relative to the line of site in the two networks.
-The green dot shows the input value of the model parameter (iota is symmetric about π).
+LIST OF FIGURES

+0 Angular response (antenna pattern) of a LIGO detector.
+This pattern is the tude response, and assumes an unpolarized source.
+11 90% c Error boxes for the HHLV (left) and AHLV (right) networks.
+The plots show the confidence contours.
+The red X's are points in the sky where the signal would be v detected with an SNR < 12 for the combined network.
+13 neutro line oj (iota i degen Two dimensional probability density contours for the model parameters of a binary on star system's luminosity distance and orbital inclination angle (iota) relative to the f site in the two networks.
+The green dot shows the input value of the model parameter is symmetric about π).
 The solution using the HHLV network is bimodal.
-The degeneracy is broken in the AHLV network.
-The color coding indicates the amplitude of the Strawman schedule for steps leading to a decision to proceed.
-Some of the activities Figure 4. will be influenced by as-yet unknown factors (e.g., the schedule for an EIF proposal round) and the durations of other activities (e.g., NSF evaluation of the proposed plan), for which best guesses have been made.
-20 Figure 5.
+The eracy is broken in the AHLV network.
+The color coding indicates the amplitude of the bility density in units of 1/(Mpcradian). ne er he will be and th Strawman schedule for steps leading to a decision to proceed.
+Some of the activiti e influenced by as-yet unknown factors (e.g., the schedule for an EIF proposal round the durations of other activities (e.g., NSF evaluation of the proposed plan), for which uesses have been made. l) Figure 5.
+Strawman schedule of steps following a decision to proceed 23 Figure 6.
+WBS for the LIGO-Australia Project 27

-Figure 6.